Projector Sales: 1300 88 11 79

 BrilliantColor

 A Texas Instruments technology used in DLP Projectors to increase colour accuracy.
-The technology features multi-color processing and allows users to adjust each colour independantly.
-BrilliantColor also increases color brightness by up to 50%.
+The technology features multi-color processing and

 Build Slide

 "Build series" slides show audiences where a topic is heading a line at a time.
-Each new line added appears in a bright colour while previous the line drops back to a darker colour.
+Each new line added appears in a bright colour while

 Button